Introduction

 Health Benefits of Manganese

-1. Improves Bone Health
+1. Supports Bone Health

 2. Supports Brain Function

-3. Enhances Metabolism
+3. Improves Metabolism

-4. Strengthens the Immune System
+4. Supports the Immune System

 Manganese Deficiency

-Possible Symptoms of Manganese Deficiency
+Symptoms of Manganese Deficiency

-- Weak bones or poor bone development
+- Weak bones

-- Fatigue or low energy
+- Fatigue

-- Poor wound healing
+- Slow wound healing

 Also read this post :- What is calcium and why does the body need it?
 The best food sources of calcium.

-Recommended Daily Intake of Manganese
+Recommended Daily Intake

-- Adult men: about 2.3 mg per day
+- Adult men: about 2.3 mg daily

-- Adult women: about 1.8 mg per day
+- Adult women: about 1.8 mg daily

-Dietary Sources of Manganese
+Best Food Sources of Manganese

-Manganese is found in many natural foods, particularly plant-based foods.
+Manganese is present in many healthy foods.

 1. Whole Grains